Frequently asked questions about Portland Book Festival (formerly Wordstock), presented by Bank of America.

 Yes!
 Writing class registration includes your festival admission and a book voucher.
-Classes for 2018 will be announced in early September; the 2017 writing classes can be found here.
+Class offerings and registration here.

 Q: How do I submit a WORKSHOP PROPOSAL to the festival?

 Portland Book Festival writing classes are curated by the Director of Writing Programs, Susan Moore.
-If you are interested in teaching, send a proposal to email@example.com.
+The 2018 workshop program is fully booked; if you are interested in teaching at a future festival, send a proposal to email@example.com.

 PUBLICITY AND SOCIAL MEDIA